trustwallet/developer/assets/add_new_asset.md

 The `validators` folder contains folders: `assets` same structure as above and `list.json` information about validators.

-The `blacklist.json` and `whitelist.json` files you may find in folders like `tron`, `ethereum` but not limited to, contain list of approved tokens and banned tokens.
-Trust Wallet will never list blacklisted tokens, and only whitelisted tokens are shown in the token search results.
+The `denylist.json` and `allowlist.json`, present in some chain folders like `ethereum` and `binance`, contain list of approved tokens and banned tokens.
+Trust Wallet will never show denylisted tokens, and only allowlisted tokens are shown in the token search results.

 #### Checksum format
 For Ethereum like networks, contract folders must be named according to the so-called **Checksum Format**, with mixed lowercase and uppercase letters, such as `0x89d24A6b4CcB1B6fAA2625fE562bDD9a23260359`.